Portland State visits Idaho State after Parker’s 20-point game - WTOP News

 Pocatello, Idaho; Saturday, 8 p.m.
 EST

-BOTTOM LINE: Idaho State hosts the Portland State Vikings after Brayden Parker scored 20 points in Idaho State’s 68-40 win over the Sacramento State Hornets.
+BOTTOM LINE: Idaho State takes on the Portland State Vikings after Brayden Parker scored 20 points in Idaho State’s 68-40 win against the Sacramento State Hornets.

-The Bengals have gone 6-3 in home games.
-Idaho State has a 5-6 record in games decided by 10 or more points.
+The Bengals are 6-3 on their home court.
+Idaho State is 5-6 against opponents with a winning record.

-The Vikings are 5-6 in conference matchups.
-Portland State is sixth in the Big Sky giving up 71.7 points while holding opponents to 44.0% shooting.
+The Vikings have gone 5-6 against Big Sky opponents.
+Portland State ranks second in the Big Sky with 36.4 rebounds per game led by Kaelen Allen averaging 6.5.

-Idaho State is shooting 45.8% from the field this season, 1.8 percentage points higher than the 44.0% Portland State allows to opponents.
-Portland State’s 41.8% shooting percentage from the field this season is 5.3 percentage points lower than Idaho State has allowed to its opponents (47.1%).
+Idaho State averages 69.7 points per game, 2.0 fewer points than the 71.7 Portland State allows.
+Portland State averages 7.6 made 3-pointers per game this season, 2.1 more made shots on average than the 5.5 per game Idaho State allows.

-TOP PERFORMERS: Maleek Arington is averaging 10.5 points, 4.9 assists and 2.2 steals for the Bengals.
-Parker is averaging 15.1 points and 6.5 rebounds while shooting 46.0% over the past 10 games for Idaho State.
+TOP PERFORMERS: Parker is averaging 14.5 points, 5.8 rebounds and 1.5 blocks for the Bengals.
+Miguel Tomley is averaging 2.7 made 3-pointers over the last 10 games for Idaho State.

-Kaelen Allen is averaging 11.5 points and 6.5 rebounds for the Vikings.
-Bobby Harvey is averaging 2.2 made 3-pointers over the last 10 games for Portland State.
+Allen is scoring 11.5 points per game with 6.5 rebounds and 1.3 assists for the Vikings.
+Isiah Kirby is averaging 10.6 points and 3.0 rebounds while shooting 48.8% over the last 10 games for Portland State.

 LAST 10 GAMES: Bengals: 6-4, averaging 70.6 points, 33.5 rebounds, 13.3 assists, 6.3 steals and 3.8 blocks per game while shooting 44.0% from the field.
 Their opponents have averaged 68.0 points per game.